SujalGupta52/Realtime-AI-Assistant/README.md

     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
     pip install -r requirements.txt
     ```
-4. Download `Meta-Llama-3-8B-Instruct.Q4_K_M.gguf` from huggingface and add it to the `models` folder
+4. Download `Meta-Llama-3-8B-Instruct.Q4_K_M.gguf` from huggingface and add it to the `./models` folder
 5. Run `app.py`

 ## TODO